 What the Coffee in Nespresso Capsules Really Costs

-Staunch capsule coffee fans don’t want to hear it, but with every press of their shiny machines, they’re actively flushing money down the toilet.
+Staunch capsule coffee fans don’t want to hear it, but with every press of their shiny machines’ buttons, they’re actively flushing money down the toilet.
 A lot of money.

-Any of the original capsules available online at Nespresso cost about $0.70 each.
-According to the company, that’s about $14 per 100 grams (3.5 oz).
-Let me put this price into perspective: that’s almost $64 per pound!
+Any of the original capsules available online at Nespresso cost about $0.80 each.
+According to the company, that’s about $16 per 100 grams.
+Let me put this price into perspective: that’s around $72 per pound!

-And making things clearer still: compared to that 48-ounce (3 lb) tub of Folgers on special from Walmart for $10, with Nespresso you’ll pay $192 for the same amount.
+And making things clearer still: compared to that 48-ounce (1.4-kilogram) tub of Folgers on special from Walmart for $10, with Nespresso you’ll pay over $200 for the same amount.

 This ludicrous calculation doesn’t get much better even if we look at popular “low-cost suppliers” for comparison.
-Gourmesso capsules cost $44.45 per pound, while the Rosso Café version costs $49.90 per pound.
+For example, Gourmesso capsules cost around $50 per pound.

 Nespresso Capsules on Sale: (Too) Slow to Rethink

-If an exclusive system with luxury factor is suddenly no longer exclusive, that system has a problem.
+If an exclusive system with a luxury factor is suddenly no longer exclusive, that system has a problem.
 For a long time, Nespresso was the only capsule peddler on the market.
-But after various legal disputes, the company was up against it:
+But after various legal disputes, the company was up against it.

 From Starbucks to Aldi and Segafredo to Tchibo, every company involved in coffee consumption brought its own capsule products onto the market.
-Some with, some without, a machine system.
-In the case of Dolce Gusto, a competitor was even emerged from within Nespresso’s own company.
+Some with a machine system, some without.
+In the case of Dolce Gusto, a competitor even emerged from within Nespresso’s own company.

-What’s more, alternative portioned coffee systems and ideas were also developed: “more environmentally friendly” pads from Senseo and co. (because they’re compostable), different sized capsules, refillable tabs etc.
+What’s more, alternative portioned coffee systems and ideas were also developed: “more environmentally friendly” pods from Senseo (because they’re compostable), different sized capsules, refillable tabs etc.

-Because from this time onwards L’OR capsules were available in the discount store around the corner at well below Nespresso prices, there was no longer any reason to make the pilgrimage to a boutique in Los Angeles or New York either.
+And seeing as L’OR capsules were now available in the discount store around the corner at well below Nespresso prices, there was no longer any reason to make the pilgrimage to a boutique in Los Angeles or New York.

 Then, at some point, customers suddenly realized just how tedious coffee capsules really are.